Unmanned Aerial Vehicle (UAV)

 Artist rendering of the General Atomics Aeronautical Systems, Inc. (GA-ASI) Gambit 1 autonomous sensing platform.
 Image: GA-ASI

-UAV.COM Staff Report
+UAV.com Staff Report

 The U.S. Air Force has overflown the old limits of airpower orthodoxy.
 It needs a new approach – fast.